awsdocs/amazon-ecs-developer-guide/doc_source/update-service.md

 1. On the **Configure deployments** page, if your service is using the blue/green deployment type, the components of your service deployment is pre\-populated\.
 Confirm the following settings\.

-   1. For **Application name**, choose the AWS CodeDeploy application of which your service is a part\.
+   1. For **Application name**, choose the CodeDeploy application of which your service is a part\.

-   1. For **Deployment group name**, choose the AWS CodeDeploy deployment group of which your service is a part\.
+   1. For **Deployment group name**, choose the CodeDeploy deployment group of which your service is a part\.

    1. Select the deployment lifecycle event hooks and the associated Lambda functions to execute as part of the new revision of the service deployment\.
 The available lifecycle hooks are:
       + **BeforeInstall** – Use this deployment lifecycle event hook to invoke a Lambda function before the replacement task set is created\.
 The result of the Lambda function at this lifecycle event does not trigger a rollback\.